Our Orlando Car Accident Lawyer Tackles Texting

 Sensory deprivation at the wheel

-An Orlando car accident lawyer from the Payer Law Group will tell you that driving a motor vehicle involves the use of three major senses.
+An Orlando car accident lawyer from the Payer Law will tell you that driving a motor vehicle involves the use of three major senses.
 Those involve:

 - Vision for seeing ahead and around us